Places

 Gakugei-Daigaku·¥¥

 My favorite second hand store.
 Always finding designer Japanese brands at huge discounts.
-Its a chain but this one is the best
+Its a chain but this one is where I had the best luck.
+Highly recommend them all if you find yourself by one though.

-Skip It IfYou want a more curated store
+Skip It IfYou want a more curated experience and don’t have time to search through a larger store.

 Verified by Max (lived in Tokyo 6 months)